Past Regional Work

 Central Cariboo Art Route

-The Central Cariboo Art Route helped residents and tourists to tour the studios of artists and artisans in Williams Lake.
+The Central Cariboo Art Route was a local initiative to encourage residents and tourists to tour the studios of artists and artisans in Williams Lake.

 Created in 2013 with FBC support, the Art Route was a collaborative project of the Cariboo Chilcotin Coast Tourism Association, Cariboo Regional District, Community Futures Cariboo Chilcotin, and the BC Community Tourism Opportunities program.